Karl Jones: Career

 Jones started racing in 1981, finishing third in his debut season in the Junior Formula Ford 1600 Championship.
-The following year he finished as runner-up, then champion in 1983 of Brands Hatch FF1600.
-In 1985 he competed in the BRSCC Production Saloon Championship, finishing as runner-up.
+The following year, he finished as runner-up, then champion in 1983 of Brands Hatch FF1600.
+In 1985, he competed in the BRSCC Production Saloon Championship, finishing as runner-up.
 He went on to be champion of the series in 1986, driving a Fiat Strada.
 He spent one more season in the championship, this time competing in a Ford Escort RS Turbo.

-He stepped up to the BTCC in 1988, competing for two seasons in his Duckhams backed Class A Ford Sierra RS500.
+Jones stepped up to the BTCC in 1988, competing for two seasons in his Duckhams backed Class A Ford Sierra RS500.
 During his time here, he managed two second-place finishes.
 He did not return in 1990 due to budget reasons.
-He did compete in the Willhire 24 Hour race that yearIn 1991 he competed in selected events of both the Renault Clio Cup and Ford Fiesta Championship.
+He did compete in the Willhire 24 Hour race that year.
+In 1991, he competed in selected events of both the Renault Clio Cup and Ford Fiesta Championship.
 Jones made a return to the BTCC in 1992, with a BMW M3 for the independent Techspeed Racing team.
 A troubled season ended after round ten at Knockhill with no championship points.

-In 1993 Jones switched from touring cars to compete in the RS2000 rallysport series with a car owned by Blakes Ford of Liverpool.
-In 1994 he competed in the Ford Fiesta Championship entered again by Blakes and sponsored by Duckhams.
+In 1993, Jones switched from touring cars to compete in the RS2000 rallysport series with a car owned by Blakes Ford of Liverpool.
+In 1994, he competed in the Ford Fiesta Championship entered again by Blakes and sponsored by Duckhams.